So you are implementing your webhooks? Sweet. Then you have certainly asked yourself about the best way to test your webhook.

-Typically, developers want to implement, debug and test the receiver locally in a development environment.
-If we want to test it locally, we can only test it with the artificial events produced by the mock server.
-What to do when we want to test the receiver against some real events from the API provider?
+We want to implement, debug and test our webhooks receiver locally in a development environment.
+If we want to test it locally, we can only test it with the artificial events produced by a mock server.
+What to do, when we want to test the receiver against some real events from the API provider?

 Between the two components, Ngrok establishes a secure tunnel.
 The Ngrok cloud component provides a publicly accessible URL.
 Whatever is sent to that public URL is tunneled to the local installation of Ngrok and made available to the local development server.
 This setup allows us to make our event receiver endpoint available on the internet and accessible for the event sender, even though it is running on a local development machine.

 Even though this setup is working for development, we need to deploy the receiver for production.